 Of Grammatology: IPFS as Language Family

-People often asking me what the future holds for IPFS, or how much community and/or market demand there is for further development and hardening of IPFS.
+People often ask me what the future holds for IPFS, or how much community and/or market demand there is for further development and hardening of IPFS.
 To which I always ask: which IPFS are you referring to?

 IPFS for me is not a network, or a toolchain, or even a set of technologies: it’s a family tree of ambitious approaches to data.
 An objective (and interoperability-oriented) map of the territory would probably look like a sprawling Venn diagram of toolchains and technologies, each of which plays nicely with its neighbors but laboriously with its cousins.
 As with any family tree (of language, of humans, or of technologies) there has been some serious drift over the years, and specialization, and adaption to different environments.
 And like languages, technologies can also drift into mutual incomprehensibility after enough drift and specialization: dialects becoming languages, translators become necessary, and thus dictionaries and reference grammars becoming necessary for scaling them up.

-If the reader will indulge my taxonomic impulses, I’d like to sketch out one possible map of the territory, for organizing backlogs and futures and community governances and whatnot.
+I’d like to sketch out one possible map of the territory, for organizing backlogs and futures and community governances and whatnot.

 I’ll do my best to keep it funny and goofy, but this is basically a longform report-out of months of research and conversations and dredging github threads to tease out the shape of interop pasts and futures, so forgive the passionate verbosity.